krenalis/krenalis/doc/src/data-warehouse.md

 # Data Warehouse

-## Default values

-The columns created by Meergo always have a default value, that is `NULL` (in case of nullable properties) or the zero of the type otherwise.

 ## Supported types

 The types of Meergo supported by a certain data warehouse are those for which it is possible to define a column in the `users` table that ensures values cannot be written (and consequently returned) that do not conform to the Meergo type.